apache/nuttx/configs/README.txt

   See http://rgmp.sourceforge.net/wiki/index.php/Main_Page for further information about RGMP.

+configs/sabre-6quad
+  This directory holds a port of NuttX to the NXP/Freescale Sabre board featuring the iMX 6Quad CPU.

 configs/sama5d2-xult
   This is the  port of NuttX to the Atmel SAMA5D2-Xplained Ultra development board.
 This board features the Atmel SAMA5D27.
 See http://www.atmel.com.